- What is an LBO Modeling Test?

 LBO Modeling Test Format

-- Work in Excel: Unlike the paper LBO, which is a pen-and-paper exercise given in earlier stages of the PE recruiting process, in an LBO Modeling Test candidates are given access to Excel and expected to construct an operating and cash flow forecast, financing sources & uses and ultimately determine the implied investment returns and other key metrics based on the information provided in the prompt.
+- Work in Excel: Unlike the Paper LBO, which is a pen-and-paper exercise given in earlier stages of the PE recruiting process, in an LBO Modeling Test candidates are given access to Excel and expected to construct an operating and cash flow forecast, financing sources & uses and ultimately determine the implied investment returns and other key metrics based on the information provided in the prompt.

 - Time Limit: The various LBO Excel modeling tests you encounter throughout the recruitment process will most commonly be either 30 minutes, 1 hour or 3 hours depending on the firm and how near you are to the final stage before offers are made.

-- Prompt Format: In some cases, you will be provided a brief prompt consisting of a few paragraphs on a fictitious scenario and be asked to build a quick model from scratch – whereas in others, you may be given the confidential information memorandum (CIM) of a real acquisition opportunity to put together an investment memo alongside a LBO model to support your thesis.
+- Prompt Format: In some cases, you will be provided a brief prompt consisting of a few paragraphs on a fictitious scenario and be asked to build a quick model from scratch – whereas in others, you may be given the confidential information memorandum (CIM) of a real acquisition opportunity to put together an investment memo alongside an LBO model to support your thesis.
 For the latter, the prompt is usually left vague intentionally and it will be asked in the form of a “share your thoughts” open-ended context.

 Basic vs. Standard LBO Modeling Test